Abbey of San Galgano – the town of secrets and legends in Italy

 The Legend of the Sword in the Stone

-Abbey of San Galgano is located about 30 km west of Siena, near the border with the province of Grosseto, in a wild, unspoiled and rich natural beauty.
-Galgano Guidotti (1148-1181), son of Guido and Dionysus, was a brave, but dissolute young king, who later renounced the material world and turned to God.
-When he tried to break the sword on the rock as a symbol of opposition to the war, the rock suddenly engulfed it.
-King saw this as a divine sign.
-He built a hut on a hill above the abbey (now there is the chapel) and here also eventually died as a hermit.
+Abbey of San Galgano is located about 30 km west of Siena, in a wild, unspoiled natural area.
+Galgano Guidotti (1148-1181), son of Guido and Dionysus, was a brave but dissolute young king who renounced the material world and turned to God.
+When he tried to break the sword on the rock as a symbol of opposition to war, the rock suddenly engulfed it.
+He built a hut on a hill above the abbey (now the chapel) and died there as a hermit.
 In 1185 he was declared a Saint by Pope Lucius III.
-Later Pope Urban III. canonized and declared him as a model of Christian kings.
+You can still see the sword in the rock.

 View Abbey of San Galgano – the town of secrets and legends in Italy in a larger map